Wilto/a-book-departs/README.md

 Drop your .epub into the `./epub` directory and run `npm run extract`.

-The contents of the .epub will get turned into Markdown and dropped into `_src/chapter` alongside all your images, while a `_data/meta.json` will be created with basic information—book title, your name, copyright information, ISBN, former publisher, and cover color. `_data/` will also contain JSON files with lists of all the extracted files, links in the copy, and the table of contents.
+Thanks to Jeff Eaton’s 「[DANCING QUEEN](https://github.com/eaton/dq)」, the contents of the .epub will get turned into Markdown and dropped into `_src/chapter` alongside all your images, while a `_data/meta.json` will be created with basic information—book title, your name, copyright information, ISBN, former publisher, and cover color. `_data/` will also contain JSON files with lists of all the extracted files, links in the copy, and the table of contents.

 ## And finally…

-### Building the Dev Site
+### Build the Dev Site

 `npm start`

-### Building the Production Site
+### Build the Production Site

 `npm run production` or just `eleventy`